 A fundamental reason for not using a single plug type is that there are two very different mains voltages used in the world.
 Europe uses a nominal 230V, and America is a nominal 120V.
 The ability to be able to connect a 120V plug into a universal socket connected to a 230V supply is non-compliant with IEC 60884-1, and could cause the connected appliance to overheat or even catch fire.

-Every universal socket examined by PlugSafe has the line terminal arranged to suit a BS 1363 plug, and that automatically means that when an earthed US plug is inserted into the same contacts it is connected with the wrong polarity.
+Every universal socket examined by PlugSafe has the live terminal arranged to suit a BS 1363 plug, and that automatically means that when an earthed US plug is inserted into the same contacts it is connected with the wrong polarity.

 Un-earthed and potentially dangerous German Schuko plugs use a side contact in a recessed socket for earthing, while the French plug uses an earth pin projecting from the face of the socket.
 Clearly, neither of these contacts exist in a universal socket (the presence of either would prevent other plugs being used) so, although the universal socket will accept both French and German plugs, neither will be earthed!
 In the event of a fault this is also a potentially lethal situation.

-Many plugs, including BS 1363, have partially sleeved line and neutral pins to ensure that the live pins cannot be touched when the plug is partially engaged.
+Many plugs, including BS 1363, have partially sleeved live and neutral pins to ensure that the live pins cannot be touched when the plug is partially engaged.
 Other plugs, such as the German Schuko, rely on the plug being inserted into a recessed socket.
 As universal sockets can have no recess, there is nothing to prevent touching an unsleeved energized pin on a partially engaged plug.

-Fig 4 shows a universal socket, clearly intended for the UK market, showing ineffective shutters, which allow insertion of a paperclip without the shutter even moving.
+Fig 4 (left) shows a universal socket, clearly intended for the UK market, showing ineffective shutters, which allow insertion of a paperclip without the shutter even moving.
 Fig 5 shows a universal socket with no shutters.

-Effectively the universal socket is not only non-compliant, uncertifiable and unsafe, its existence also wastes British manufacturers significant amounts of time, loses sales and costs profits.
+Effectively the universal socket is not only non-compliant, uncertifiable and unsafe, its existence also wastes manufacturers significant amounts of time, loses sales and costs profits.

 Further information: